mithinti/EAT_FPD_Algorithms/README.md

 # EAT-FPD-Algorithms
 Efficient Algorithms for Earliest and Fastest Paths in Public Transport Networks

+This repository provides efficient near-linear time algorithms for solving the Earliest Arrival Time (EAT) and Fastest Path Duration (FPD) problems in temporal graphs, with a focus on real-world public transportation networks.

+✨ Overview

+We propose four novel algorithms:

+EAT-T

+EAT-TL

+FPD-T

+FPD-TL

 Technical Specifications: The experimentation is conducted on a machine equipped with an INTEL XEON E5-2620 v4 CPU operating at a frequency of 2.20 GHz and featuring 32 GB of primary memory and 512 MB cache memory.
 The compiler used is gcc version 5.4.0.